basgrospoing/wiki-basgrospoing/export/The_King_of_Fighters_'98:_Unlimited_Match.md

 ---
-title: The King of Fighters '98: Unlimited Match
+title: "The King of Fighters '98: Unlimited Match"
-slug: The_King_of_Fighters_'98:_Unlimited_Match
+slug:  "The_King_of_Fighters_'98:_Unlimited_Match"
 id: 19
-author: Admin
+author: "Admin"
 ---

 # The King of Fighters '98: Unlimited Match